eyeofparadox/eyeofparadox.github.io/content/posts/2016/04/does-it-ever-get-better/index.md

 So, impossible or not, there it is.

 Maybe it’s not as hard as you think, to do the impossible.
 If the only way to escape from hope is by escaping from your very existence, maybe you can finally understand that no one **has** hope.

 The truth is, we **are** hope.

-When you start to think about killing yourself, what’s really happening is that you’ve realized that even when your pain has become overwhelming, you can still endure **worse**\--but you don’t want to.
+When you start to think about killing yourself, what’s really happening is that you’ve realized that even when your pain has become overwhelming, you can still endure **worse**\---but you don’t want to.

 The pain you’re in has gotten completely in the way of living.